 Janette grew up in Minneapolis and some of her favorite memories are from experiences in Minneapolis parks.
-Living and learning abroad introduced her to new urban cultures and fresh approaches to public space.
-Today, she and her husband pass on their fondness for culture and the outdoors to their two school-age children.
+Living and learning around the United States and abroad introduced her to new urban cultures and fresh approaches to public space.
+Today, she and her husband pass on their appreciation for culture and the outdoors to their two school-age children.

 Christine Moir, Annual Fund & Events Manager, is broadening and effectively engaging our membership base, while planning fantastic events that showcase Minneapolis’ amazing parks system.
 A relative newcomer to Minneapolis, Christine has spent six years handling major and planned gifts, event planning and membership donations for a diverse selection of non-profits in Chicago and Portland, Ore.
 Working for organizations whose missions are important to her is also important to Christine, therefore she is so excited to be a part of the Minneapolis Parks Foundation.

-When not spending time with her husband and son in one of Minneapolis’ amazing parks, you can find Christine hiking, baking, gardening or sewing while enjoying life with her amazing family.
+When not spending time with her husband and sons in one of Minneapolis’ amazing parks, you can find Christine hiking, baking, gardening or sewing while enjoying life with her amazing family.

 Matt Karl, Business and Administration Manager, is responsible for a wide-range of office functions, including accounting, budgeting, technology, board support, and human resources.
 Matt comes to MPF from the American Craft Council.
 He has also worked at the Nonprofits Assistance Fund, the Charities Review Council, Great River Greening, and Seattle’s Hearing Speech and Deafness Center.
 While Matt’s Bachelor’s Degree is in Theater Arts, he has certificates in Accounting and in Database Management and a Master’s Degree in Technical Communication from Metropolitan State University.